Tekla Structures installation for administrators

 You can install Tekla Structures on a workstation using the standard installation packages or by creating your own centralized installation using MSI packages.
 You can also run Tekla Structures in a Citrix virtual environment.

-Tekla Online services use Trimble Identityuser account to Tekla online services and other Trimble services
+Tekla Online services use Trimble Identityuser account to sign in to both Trimble and Tekla products and online services

 and SketchUp 3D Warehouse.